Pranavv157/Real-Time_Fraud_Detection_System/README.md

 This project demonstrates how to build a **real-world ML system**, focusing not just on model performance but on:

-* Feature consistency
+* Feature consistency between training & inference
+* API-first deployment (FastAPI)
+* Containerization using Docker
-* API deployment
+* Cloud deployment on AWS EC2
-* Experiment tracking
-* End-to-end integration
+* End-to-end integration with a frontend UI

 ---